Eschatologue/CM_wiki/docs/character-creation/multiclassing.md

 ## Prerequisites

-To qualify for a new class, you must meet the ability score prerequisites for both your current class and your new one, as shown in the Multiclassing Prerequisites table.
+To qualify for a new class, you must meet the Ability Score prerequisites for both your current class and your new one, as shown in the Multiclassing Prerequisites table.
 For example, a barbarian who decides to multiclass into the druid class must have both Strength and Wisdom scores of 13 or higher.
-Without the full training that a beginning character receives, you must be a quick study in your new class. having a natural aptitude that is reflected by higher-than-average ability scores.
+Without the full training that a beginning character receives, you must be a quick study in your new class. having a natural aptitude that is reflected by higher-than-average Ability Scores.

 ##### Multiclassing Prerequisites